Although there are some great cloud storage services on the market today, there are lots of benefits to building your own cloud storage platform.

 Recommended for: transferring large files easily.

 Resilo sync can be installed on Windows, Linux, Mac or even FreeBSD.
-Files added to Resilo can also be accessed through iOS, Android and Windows Phone.
+Files added to Resilo can also be accessed through iOS and Android.

 To get started, all you have to do is assign a 'drop-off point' folder on your computer, and Resilo will automatically sync it to every Resilo-connected device.